Connect with others who understand.

 “Many patients I see have diabetes and prediabetes even at a younger age,” Dr. Jaleel said.

 Dr. Jaleel and her colleagues presented their research on this topic at a conference.
 They found that people with diabetes or prediabetes are more likely to experience severe HS than people without.
-She routinely screens her patients for comorbidities like depression, sexual dysfunction, substance abuse, and diabetes.
+She routinely screens for comorbidities such as depression, sexual dysfunction, substance use disorder, and diabetes.

 “We don’t know the exact link,” Dr. Jaleel continued.
 “But there is a strong association with diabetes even after controlling for body mass index and smoking and all the things that we think to be associated with disease severity.”

-Your dermatologist can help you with HS and other skin disorders.
-During and after menopause, you may want to add additional providers to your care team, including those specializing in gynecology, mental health, aging, and nutrition.
+Your dermatologist can help you manage HS and other skin disorders.
+If you’re experiencing menopausal symptoms that may be affecting your HS, talk to your doctor.
+During and after menopause, you may want to add additional providers to your care team.
+This includes those specializing in gynecology, mental health, aging, and nutrition.

 Are you experiencing menopause or perimenopause with HS?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A myHSteam Member